hackathonismb/VizSNP-St/README.md

 **NOTE**: All files indicated above should be in the same directory

 ## Methodology
-1. Input vcf.gz file and gene ID  Compressed and indexed VCF files
+1. Input vcf.gz file and gene ID
 2. Extract Swissprot ID of the gene ID
 - Connect to Uniprot database https://rest.uniprot.org/idmapping
 - Convert from Ensembl ID to UniProtKB-Swiss-Prot